epr-ds/opencart-quickapi-development/README.md

-# OpenCart QuickAPI Developer
+# OpenCart QuickAPI Development
-REST API Module creator for OpenCart v3 Developers
+A Module creator for APIs OpenCart v3 Developers

 ## Features
-This OpenCart Module allows to build your own "REST" API's in an easily way, just for testing, developing or learning coding APIs that could be consumed by client apps.
+This OpenCart Module allows to build your own code throught API's in an easily way, just for testing, developing or learning coding APIs that could be consumed by client apps.

-QuickAPI Developer "compiles" all modules added from the Extension/Module manager in one just single file and those functions defined in the module (or modules) marked as public could be consumed by the client, otherwise they won't be handled.
+QuickAPI Developer builds all modules added from the Extension/Module manager in one just single file and those functions defined in the module(s) marked as public could be consumed by the client, otherwise they won't be handled.

+The built file is allocated in `catalog/controller/api/`, so it will be public.

 ## How to install
 1. Download repository